Tummy Tuck/ Abdominoplasty

-An abdominoplasty or a tummy tuck is a plastic surgical procedure to remove excess skin, revise scars, remove stretch marks and/or to tighten the muscles around the abdominal area.
-Although there will be some degree of weight removed from the tissue excision, an abdominoplasty is mainly a method to reshape the abdominal area and should not be seen as an operation to remove excess fat in those who are overweight, nor is it an operation to help with weight loss.
+An tummy tuck or an abdominoplasty is a plastic surgical procedure to remove excess skin, revise scars, remove stretch marks and/or to tighten the muscles around the abdominal area.
+It is often combined with liposuction to further define the abdominal area.
+The surgery results in a scar that is hidden beneath the panty line.
+Although there will be some degree of weight removed from the tissue removal, an abdominoplasty is mainly a method to reshape the abdominal area and should not be seen as an operation to remove excess fat in those who are overweight, nor is it an operation to help with weight loss.

 What techniques are available ?

-Generally there are 2 techniques : a full abdominoplasty or a mini abdominoplasty.
-Both operations are performed under a general anaesthetic.
-Occasionally liposuction is also required to obtain the desired cosmetic outcome.
+Generally there are 2 techniques : a full tummy tuck or a mini tummy tuck.
+Both operations can be performed either under a general anaesthetic or local anaesthetic and sedation.
+Liposuction is often used in combination with a tummy tuck to further enhance the desired cosmetic outcome.

-A full abdominoplasty is indicated when there is a significant amount of excess skin and/or separation of the abdominal muscles.
-With this technique, the scar runs from hip to hip with a further scar around the umbillicus which is re-sited.
+A full tummy tuck / abdominoplasty is indicated when there is a significant amount of excess skin and/or separation of the abdominal muscles.
+With this technique, the scar runs from hip to hip within the pantyline with a further scar around the umbillicus which is re-sited.
 All the skin and fat below the umbilicus is usually removed.
 The full length of the abdominal muscle can also be tightened if required with this technique.

 Before & Afters